 In the Wakatipu Basin the pattern of urban settlement is dominated by large mountains, lakes and rivers with significant landscape values, making it complex to apply the NPS-UDC.
 Although not a 'concentrated settlement' in the phrase's ordinary dictionary meaning, the urban environment of Queenstown is grouped around and interrupted by these natural features.
-Council considers that the most practical approach to the anomaly presented by how Queenstown has developed in its particular physical geography and landscape, is to treat the collection of areas that together function as a single urban environment'.
+Council considers that the most practical approach to the anomaly presented by how Queenstown has developed in its particular physical geography and landscape, is to treat the collection of areas that together function as a single urban environment as a 'concentrated settlement' for the purposes of the NPS-UDC definition of 'urban environment'.
 This includes Arrowtown given its location within the Wakatipu Basin and that practically it functions as part of this same Queenstown 'urban environment'.
 This urban environment falls within the extent of the Queenstown-Wakatipu and Arrowtown Wards (SNZ), which are collectively referred to as the Wakatipu Ward for this report.